The ad blocking paradox

 As web ads get more and more closely targeted to the user, more and more users are choosing ad blockers, “Do Not Track” and other privacy technology.
 According to a survey by the Pew Internet and American Life Project, most US users “are not okay with online targeted advertising.”
 The industry tells us that ads are getting more personalized and relevant, so why isn’t blocking going down instead?
 Why aren’t users saying,

 The conventional wisdom about online advertising is that increasingly better-targeted ads result in more revenue for the medium.
 However, Mary Meeker’s Internet Trends 2012 presentation tells a different story.
 What is going on with with “print”?
 It consumed seven percent of people’s media time in 2011, but 25% of ad budgets!
 The trend continues in Internet Trends 2013.
 Print has 6% of the time and 23% of the money.
-Even as individual online campaigns get higher response rates because of targeting to the user, the value of the web as an advertising medium is staying unnaturally low relative to time spent.
+For 2014, it’s 5% of the time and 19% of the money.
+Compared to print, the value of the web as an advertising medium is staying unnaturally low relative to time spent.

 What does print have that online doesn’t?